 Operatic roles include; Barbarina/‘Le nozze di Figaro’ (Garsington Festival Opera), Vixen/’The Cunning Little Vixen’ (Grimeborn Festival / Arcola Theatre), Frasquita/’Carmen’ (understudy for Glyndebourne Festival Opera); Lady in Waiting/’Gloriana’ (St Endellion Festival); Miranda, Arnold’s ‘The Dancing Master’ (GSMD); Bětuška, Dvořák’s ‘The Cunning Peasant ‘(GSMD); Adele/’Die Fledermaus’ (Clonter Opera) and Servilia’/La Clemenza di Tito’ (RNCM).

 Performances at the National Opera Studio included residencies with Opera North, Welsh National Opera, and a performance of Contemporary Opera Scenes at Sadler’s Wells.
 In 2018 she made her debut at English National Opera, performing the role of Barbarina and returned to give two recitals of Czech songs at the Southwell Festival.
 She sang Mozart’s Mass in C minor at Westminster Central Hall with the Southbank Sinfonia.
 In 2019 she made her debut at Glyndebourne, with Papagena/’Die Zauberflöte’ – including a performance at the BBC Proms, and The Governess in ‘Turn of the Screw’ at Bury Court Opera.
 Last year she sang Susannah in a revised, touring production of ‘The Marriage of Figaro’ for Opera North.
 Covid-19 saw the postponement of her singing A Bird in ENO’s production of Judith Weir’s ‘Blond Eckbert’ and Flora/’The Knot Garden’ for English Touring Opera.
-For ETO she is singing the role of Olivia in a recorded production of Handel’s ‘Amadigi’ and this summer saw her cover and sing Despina in Glyndebourne Festival’s ‘Cosi fan Tutte’.
+For ETO she is sang the role of Olivia in a recorded production of Handel’s ‘Amadigi’ and this summer saw her cover and sing Despina in Glyndebourne Festival’s ‘Cosi fan Tutte’.
 She will appear at the Three Choirs Festival this summer in Stephen McNeff’s new opera, ‘Beyond the Garden’ and then sing the role of Flavia in Northern Opera Group’s new production of Handel’s ‘Silla’.

 “…And there’s a splendid ENO debut for Alison Rose as a Barbarina as tipsy as her dad; a young award-winning soprano, having scooped both the Maggie Teyte Prize and the Leonard Ingrams Award, Rose is definitely one to watch.”
 ARTS DESK